-2.19.2 Every student whose course involves work in a laboratory or other hazard area must obey the special safety rules applicable to that area.
-These rules will be issued by the Institute concerned.
+2.19.2 Every student whose course involves work in a laboratory or other high-risk areas must obey the special safety rules applicable to that area.
+These rules will be issued by the Faculty/Department concerned.

-2.19.3 In order to carry out its duties under the Act, the University instructs undergraduate and taught postgraduate students that they must not enter laboratories and other hazard areas except as indicated by the timetabled provisions for their courses.
-Postgraduate research students working in research laboratories must observe the Institute rules regarding access to such areas both within and outside of normal working hours.
+2.19.3 In order to carry out its duties under Health and Safety legislation, the University instructs undergraduate and taught postgraduate students that they must not enter laboratories and other high-risk areas except as indicated by the timetabled provisions for their courses.
+Postgraduate research students working in research laboratories must observe the Faculty/Department rules regarding access to such areas both within and outside of normal working hours.

 2.20.1 Students must comply with the requirements of the University’s Code of Practice on Freedom of Speech.
 Please see Information for Students for further details.

 2.20.2 The University’s Code of Practice on Freedom of Speech notwithstanding, students must not engage in vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.

 2.21.1 Students must not encourage, assist or conspire with any other person to act in breach of these rules.

 2.21.2 Students must comply with any penalty imposed under Section 4 'Penalties' below.

 2.21.3 Where a student is alleged to have committed a criminal offence, the University retains absolute discretion to decide whether to invoke the Disciplinary Procedure set out in Section 5 below, to suspend its investigations until the matter has been dealt with by the courts, or to leave the matter in the hands of the police.